-Investigation of the complaint
+Investigation of complaint

-- 1. Any complaints or grievances shall be forwarded to the appropriate federal program coordinator.
-The coordinator or his or her designee will issue a Letter of Acknowledgment to the complainant that contains the following information: - The date the complaint was received; - How the complainant may provide additional information;\ - A statement of the ways in which the federal programs coordinator may investigate or address the complaint; and - Any other pertinent information - 2.
-The decision of the Federal Program Coordinator may be appealed to the Superintendent in writing. - 3.
-The decision of the Superintendent may be appealed to the Carrollton City Board of Education in writing. - 4.
-All decisions and appeals shall be submitted in writing. - 5.
-Complaints will be tracked by the appropriate federal program coordinator by maintaining documentation of written complaints and other supporting information. - 6.
-Reports will be maintained with letters of complaint and the final resolutions.
+- 1. Once claims or complaints are received, the Director of Federal Programs or designee will issue a receipt to the complainant containing the following information: - The date the complaint was received; - How the complainant may provide additional information; - A statement of the ways in which the coordinator of federal programs can investigate or address the complaint; and

+- Any other relevant information - 2.
+The decision of the Director of Federal Programs may be appealed to the Superintendent in writing. - 3.
+The Superintendent's decision may be appealed to the Carrollton City Schools Board of Education in writing. - 4.
+All decisions and resources must be submitted in writing. - 5.
+Complaints will be monitored by the appropriate federal program coordinator to maintain documentation of written complaints and other supporting information. - 6.
+Reports will be maintained with complaint letters and final decisions.